Ubisoft CEO: Cloud Gaming Will Replace Consoles After the Next Generation - Slashdot

 Streaming games might be dandy for flight sims or RTS but any game that's sensitive to latency will be complete shit.

-Microsoft tried making this mistake with the X-Box One, and they were
+Microsoft tried making this mistake with the X-Box One, and they were so short-sighted that they almost went to market with it, before they realized that by making their console online-only they will deny themselves many thousands of valuable customers.

+Cloud game streams will evolve as a subscription model to supplement (and for some people) replace the gaming console.
+Just like Netflix supplements cable television for many, and replaces it for some.

+Eventually we may have cable set-top boxes or television sets with the "Xbox" app and the "Playstation" app and the "Nintendo" app built into them so that we can download and play games through these boxes instead of buying a dedicated console.
+However, consoles will still be necessary and still exist for the people who want to take their gaming with them on the road, or when they deploy overseas, or if they live in an area without broadband.

 Nintendo Switch is already next generation (Score:2)